About Us

 STRYKLY TEXAS CHEESE

-Several years ago, Bob began thinking about better ways to utilize his Jersey milk.
-After discussing the possibilities with producers all over the country, he decided that Texan’s shouldn’t rely on other states for the cheese they eat.
-We drink milk from Texas dairies and eat ice cream made in Texas, so we should also eat Texas produced cheese.
+Exploring better ways to utilize and promote the farm’s Jersey milk remains a priority for the Stryk’s.
+After discussing possibilities with producers around the country, they decided that Texans shouldn’t rely on other states for their cheese.
+Texans drink milk from Texas dairies and eat ice cream made in Texas, so why not cheese produced in Texas?

 81501B1D-9D20-4A5F-861D-3DDD170BBFC0